 WHAT YOU’LL EAT

 During the course you will eat like a king, or at least a vegetable king.
 We do our best to provide quality local ‘off the land’ ingredients to make delicious meals.
 We cater to vegetarians, vegans & people who don’t eat wheat or gluten.
+Please share your dietary requirements with us and we will do our best to meet your needs.

 Nick Ritar is co-director of Milkwood an education enterprise dedicated to teaching skills to regenerate the earth.
 Since 2007 Nick, with his partner Kirsten Bradley, have given over 7000 students the chance to learn from the world’s best sustainable farmers, market gardeners & permaculturists.